mongodb/mongo-kafka/demos/field-decryption/README.md

 ## Overview

-When migrating from legacy databases (Oracle, SQL Server, etc.) to MongoDB via Kafka, you may encounter data encrypted with proprietary encryption methods.
+When migrating from legacy databases to MongoDB via Kafka, you may encounter data encrypted with proprietary encryption methods.
 This demo shows how to **decrypt** that data as it flows through the Kafka Connector before storing it in MongoDB.

 ## The Problem